-Cadoc service flats 32 is a care home that is part of React Support Services.
+St. Johns House is a care home that is part of React Support Services.
 They operate a four Stage recovery model, which provides a pathway for individuals to progress towards independent living or access different types of support, as they need.
-Flats 32 is a residential property that has been adapted into five separate self- contained flats People are supported to be independent in carrying out their own shopping and meal preparation.
-The service is staffed 24 hours from Cadoc House which is close by.
-People have planned support hours at various times in the day to assist with medication/ meal preparation/ shopping / social activity.
+St. Johns House is a residential adapted property.
+People have individual bedrooms and share a lounge / kitchen / garden.
+People are supported to be independent in carrying out their own shopping and meal preparation.
+The service is staffed 24 hours with people having planned support hours at various times in the day to assist with medication/ meal preparation/ shopping / social activity.
 This helps people develop independent living skills and supports the services ethos of being a rehabilitation/ recovery service.